scottmudge/SecKitTankMods/README.md

 At the time of writing this, it is ~$5 USD, which is pretty cheap.

-Unfortunately the spring is wider and thus the attachment hole does not line up with the hole used by the existing spring.
+Unfortunately the spring is wider and thus the attachment hole to the z-axis bed bracket does not line up with the hole used by the existing spring.

 ### Solution